Tanis-02/PeakMountainLodge/README.md

 ## Documentation

-- The following link will contain all of the [JavaDoc]() for the project.
+- Please use the following link to view the [JavaDoc](https://acavallaro75.github.io/SandyShoresResort/index.html)

 ## Diagrams